wakiyamap/btcwallet/walletdb/README.md

 [![Build Status](https://travis-ci.org/wakiyamap/monawallet.png?branch=master)]
 (https://travis-ci.org/wakiyamap/monawallet)

-Package walletdb provides a namespaced database interface for btcwallet.
+Package walletdb provides a namespaced database interface for monawallet.

 A wallet essentially consists of a multitude of stored data such as private and public keys, key derivation bits, pay-to-script-hash scripts, and various